-There’s another component that I take into consideration as well: Terminal Velocity
+There’s another component that I take into consideration as well: Escape Velocity

 E.g. you need to be going fast enough to overcome the Earth’s gravitational pull.
 Or, for startups, you’ve got to have enough momentum and acceleration to break away… There are several components to this, and they don’t all have to be there, but one of them gives you the fuel you need….

 1) Lots of funding.
 This is pretty straight forward – you have cash to do everything fast – and if you really raise a lot of money, implement the King Maker Strategy, e.g. raise so much funding you can guarantee your own success.

 2) Office in the US (or plans to have one quickly) – either NYC or SF.
 Depending on where customers and partners are.
 This also gets you closer to your most likely acquirers.
 Keep R&D wherever you have it, and head West.

 3) Connections.
 You need intros and doors to be opened.
 What’s that you say?
 “But that’s your job Mr VC to make intros” True, it is, and it’s something that all VCs do to varying extents.
 But you need your own networks – maybe you’re an ex-Googler or you went to Stanford, Oxford, Cambridge, Harvard or your co-founder did, etc. The old adage “it’s not what you know, it’s who you know” still matters.
 More than you possibly realize.
 You can borrow this from your investors, but you need to bring some of your own connections to the party.
 If you don’t have them, start making them.
 You will need them.

 4) Chutzpah.
 Use this if you’re short on any of the above.
 With enough will, charisma, sheer determination and a bit of luck, you can break away.
 But this one is more of an art, but I have seen it in action – and it’s impressive.